ystvan/MockWebShop/README.md

 <li>The "Admin" users can do all the above, in addition they have full CRUD controll over the Users and Permissions database</li>
 </ul>

-## Wuold be nice to have, later on might be implemented:
+## Would be nice to have, later on might be implemented:
 <ul>
 <li>Connection between user accounts and order history</li>
 <li>Marketing email to users by price changes (discounts)</li>